Update: 29th June 2020

-A number of patients in England have now tested positive for the Novel coronavirus (2019-nCov) strain of coronavirus.
+A number of patients in the UK have tested positive for the Novel coronavirus (2019-nCov) strain of coronavirus.
 The UK Chief Medical Officer has assessed the current risk to the public in the UK as High.

 A coronavirus is a type of virus.
 As a group, coronaviruses are common across the world.
 Typical symptoms of coronavirus include fever and a cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.